learn-co-students/guided-module-one-final-project-immersive-alum/README.md

 ## Instructions

 ### Set Up and Planning
 1. Fork and clone the module one final project.
-The person who forked the lab should share the link with their teammate(s) to clone, and add them as collaborators.
+The person who forked the lab should share the link with their teammate(s) to clone, and add them as c
+2. ollaborators.
 As you work, be sure to create a flow of creating a branch, committing and pushing it up to master, merging, and having teammates pull down the new master.
 2. Before you start building, take a look at the files you have available in this repo.
     * In the main directory, you've got a gemfile that gives you access to activerecord, pry, rake, and sqlite3.
 Remember to bundle install!
     * In the bin directory, you've got a run.rb file that you can run from the command line with ```ruby bin/run.rb.```